apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukrainian missile strike on shipyard in Crimea damages Russian ship**
+**Can vaccines, monoclonal antibodies help curb addiction and overdoses?**

-You can read more about it [here](https://www.politico.com/news/2023/11/05/ukrainian-missile-strike-on-shipyard-in-crimea-damages-russian-ship-00125408).
+You can read more about it [here](https://www.washingtonpost.com/health/2023/11/04/opioid-fentanyl-vaccine-antibody/).

 ## Requirements
 - Python 3.8